lensign/Import-MAUDE-Files/README.md

 # Import-MAUDE-Files
-SAS Programs used to import the FDA's Manufacturer and User Device Experience (MAUDE) files.
+The programs in this repository may be used to import the FDA's Manufacturer and User Device Experience (MAUDE) files into SAS.